ArtiPedia/blog-v3/_pages/about.md

 I write the things I have tried.
 That takes a while to research, test, and test again on other platforms.
 Writing a tech article which deals with coding isn't easy.
 It involves a lot of hard work.
 How do I get paid for this?
 I run Adsense on this blog.

 <p class="red">
-I suggest you to use an Adblock if you don't like those **Download pdf**, **Click to Download** kind of ads.
+I suggest you to use an Adblock if you don't like those <strong>Download pdf</strong>, <strong>Click to Download</strong> kind of ads.
 As a reader, I don't like ads.
 Let me know whether I should keep Adsense running on this website.
 </p>

 <style>